 The University's Careers Service offers extensive help to all students during your studies, and for up to 3 years after graduation.
-Our careers advisers can provide support with career aspirations in criminology, business and other sectors as well as the law.
+Our careers advisers can provide support with career aspirations in law, criminology, business and other sectors.

 Through the Careers Service you can:

 In-house careers advice for final year UG students and CPLE students

 Louise Glover, the academic Employability Lead for the School and a qualified solicitor, offers a weekly drop-in session for students studying in our Centre for Professional Legal Education or final year undergraduates who are planning to enter the legal professions.

 Before joining the School, Louise trained and worked in City law firms, was a partner in a Legal 500 firm based in Berkshire and currently practices on a consultancy basis for an international law firm.

 Students on the Graduate Diploma in Law (GDL) and the MA Law interested in becoming barristers, can seek advice on applying for the Bar Professional Training Course and Inns of Court Scholarships.
 Aspiring barristers have the chance to network with qualified and pupil barristers at our pupillage events.

 From the beginning of your course you are encouraged to think seriously about your future after graduation.
 To maximise your chances of success, the School of Law offers a number of opportunities to develop employability skills, network with employers and volunteer in our pro bono schemes.